seanjgildea/AwsSolutionsArchitectGuide/SpecifySecureApplicationsAndArchitectures.md

 - A security group can grant access to traffic from the allowed networks via the CIDR range for each network.
 - VPC peering and VPN are connectivity services and cannot control traffic for security
+- NAT Gateways must be deployed in public subnets

 ## 3.2 Determine how to secure data.